slowernews/wisdom-tldr/README.md

 > *'Great spirits have always found violent opposition from mediocrities.
 The latter cannot understand it when a man does not thoughtlessly submit to hereditary prejudices but honestly and courageously uses his intelligence.' -- Albert Einstein*

-But you’re judged by what you do, not what you think.
+You’re judged by what you do, not what you think.

 > *'Think as you like but behave like others.' -- Robert Greene (38th law of power)*